Grand Rapids ranks within top 30 of world’s most hipster cities

 While the Pacific Northwest dominates the top slots, Grand Rapids ranks higher than Amsterdam, Netherlands; Porto, Portugal; and even Austin, Texas.

 The recognition is no surprise to us.
-Grand Rapids is home to a wide range of third-wave coffee shops (Madcap, Lyon St. Cafe and Rowsters Coffee, just to name a few) and incredibly tasty vegan options (like Marie Catrib’s, Electric Cheetah and Chez Olga).
+Grand Rapids is home to a wide range of third-wave coffee shops (Madcap, Lyon St. Cafe and Rowster Coffee, just to name a few) and incredibly tasty vegan options (like Marie Catrib’s, Electric Cheetah and Chez Olga).
 On the shopping side, saunter down Wealthy St. and cozy, artisan boutiques will beckon you inside.
-Or, head to Veritgo Music to stock up on your favorite albums on vinyl.
+Or, head to Vertigo Music to stock up on your favorite albums on vinyl.

 Interestingly, the index didn’t take into account microbreweries/craft breweries.
 But if it did, we’d surely come in first.